 You get the most from HVAC maintenance when you get a yearly service contract.
 Here’s why.

-It true: maintenance programs do help prevent unplanned repair work.
+It’s true: maintenance programs do help prevent unplanned repair work.
 However, if you do need urgent service, customers with contracts receive priority as a reward for their loyalty.

-You get the best pricing.
+The best pricing.

 Preventative maintenance contract holders also get better pricing for maintenance work than businesses that call up for a single maintenance visit.